The “recipe” for this homemade window cleaner works great on mirrors, inside windows, and outside windows. A perfect, streak free shine!

 - Use the right towel for the job.
 A microfiber glass cleaning cloth or a lint-free cotton cloth (some call this a surgical cloth) will make the job easier and faster.
 Avoid the temptation to use paper towels or newspaper.
 These can scratch windows and leave streaks.

 Window cleaning is not everyone’s favorite chore, but having the right cleaner definitely makes the job easier!
+This homemade window cleaner will take the drudgery out of all that house work.

 How to Make Homemade Window Cleaner